Getting Child And Spousal Support Right

 Decisions regarding financial concerns in divorce such as child support and spousal maintenance (alimony) are often among the most contentious disputes couples face when a marriage ends.
 Working with an experienced family law attorney such as me is invaluable in these situations.

-With more than a decade of family law experience, I have appeared in numerous courtrooms in the Greater Buffalo-Niagara region.
-I have a thorough understanding of New York statutes as they apply to both child support and spousal maintenance.
-I also know the individual tendencies of judges in western New York, including what factors are more likely to result in judges deviating from the formulas that are used to determine child and spousal support.
+With more than a decade of family law experience, our attorneys have appeared in numerous courtrooms in the Greater Buffalo-Niagara region.
+We have a thorough understanding of New York statutes as they apply to both child support and spousal maintenance.
+We also know the individual tendencies of judges in western New York, including what factors are more likely to result in judges deviating from the formulas that are used to determine child and spousal support.

 Putting You In A Sound Financial Position